isc-projects/bind9/doc/notes/notes-9.18.20.rst

 Feature Changes
 ~~~~~~~~~~~~~~~

-- B.ROOT-SERVERS.NET addresses are now 170.247.170.2 and 2801:1b8:10::b.
+- The IP addresses for B.ROOT-SERVERS.NET have been updated to
-  :gl:`#4101`
+  170.247.170.2 and 2801:1b8:10::b. :gl:`#4101`

 Bug Fixes
 ~~~~~~~~~

-- For inline-signing zones, if the unsigned version of the zone contains DNSSEC records, it was scheduled to be resigning.
-This unwanted behavior has been fixed. :gl:`#4350`
+- If the unsigned version of an inline-signed zone contained DNSSEC records, it was incorrectly scheduled for resigning.
+This has been fixed. :gl:`#4350`

-- The :any:`lock-file` file was being removed when it shouldn't have been making it ineffective if named was started 3 or more times. :gl:`#4387`
+- The :any:`lock-file` file was being removed when it should not have been, making the statement ineffective when :iscman:`named` was started three or more times.
+This has been fixed. :gl:`#4387`

-- When :any:`lock-file` was used at the same time as :option:`named -X`, the assertion failure would be triggered.
+- An assertion failure was triggered when :any:`lock-file` was used at the same time as the :option:`named -X` command-line option.
 This has been fixed. :gl:`#4386`

-- Looking up stale data from the cache did not take into account local authoritative zones.
+- Looking up stale data from the cache did not take local authoritative data into account.
 This has been fixed. :gl:`#4355`

 Known Issues
 ~~~~~~~~~~~~